benwzj/benwzj.github.io/_posts/2025-05-29-classification.md

 For example it can look like this:
 {% include figure.html path="assets/img/confusion-matrix.png" class="img-fluid rounded z-depth-1" width="50%" %}

+TP = it is Spam and labled as Spam
+FP = ir is not spam but labled as spam
+TN = it is not spam and labled as not spam
+FN = it is spam but labled as not spam

 When the classification threshold increases, both true and false positives decrease.
 Becuase the model will likely predict fewer positives overall.